cumc/xqtl-protocol/container/singularity/README.md

 It will generate the `sif` file in the current directory.

+### Potential issues

-If fakeroot didn't work and gave the error message of:
+If `--fakeroot` did not work with error message of one of the following:

 1. `FATAL:   could not use fakeroot: no mapping entry found in /etc/subuid for {username}`

-   Check if your username is in /etc/subuid
+   - Solution: check if your username is in `/etc/subuid` by `cat /etc/subuid`.
+If not, add it in

 2. `ERROR  : Failed to create container namespaces`

-   For debian system, do `sudo echo 1 > /proc/sys/kernel/unprivileged_userns_clone`
+   - Solution: for debian system, do `sudo echo 1 > /proc/sys/kernel/unprivileged_userns_clone`

 3. `FATAL:   Unable to create build: while searching for mksquashfs: exec: "mksquashfs": executable file not found in $PATH`

-   Do `sudo apt-get update && sudo apt-get install squashfs-tools`
+   - Solution: for debian system, do `sudo apt-get update && sudo apt-get install squashfs-tools`

+If you are on a HPC please ask your admin to read these suggestions and implement them for your system.